Highest Peaks in Pakistan: above 8000 meter

 Thirty-eight hikers summited Gasherbrum II in 2004.
 Their attempt at the peak was successful thanks to a compact weather window at the end of the climbing season.
 Hikers generally use the southwest crest route to climb Gasherbrum II.

 Experts stress that climbers must show strong stamina and firmness to peak Gasherbrum II.
 Climbers also need to deal with the winter they witness while climbing it.
-Trekking of Gasherbrum II take place between May and September.
+Trekking of Gasherbrum II takes place between May and September.

 Winter is surely not the time to climb Gasherbrum II unless you’re looking for a different type of challenge in your mountaineering career.